sergeybratus/elfbac-arm/README.md

 # ELFbac ARM

-This repository is (currently) split into two components.
+This repository is (currently) split into three components.
 The modified kernel lives in linux/, and is a git subtree tracking the main linux repository on github.